Pierre Estève: First steps in the music industry

-Pierre Estève buys his first electrical guitar at the age of 13, and then in 1978 he purchases a Roland Jupiter-4 synthesiser on which he leads thorough, endless experimentations.
-The mastery he develops of those instruments leads him to work as a session musician from a very young age, and that is when he does his first recordings.
-Around the age of 16, he evolves in a progressive rock band called "Aube en Hiver" (Winter Dawn) and he develops a series of compositions based around the Book of the Dead.
+Pierre Estève bought his first electrical guitar at the age of 13, and then in 1978 he purchased a Roland Jupiter-4 synthesizer on which he leads thorough, endless experimentations.
+The mastery he developed of those instruments led him to work as a session musician from a very young age, and that is when he created his first recordings.
+Around the age of 16, he joined a progressive rock band called "Aube en Hiver" (Winter Dawn) and he developed a series of compositions based on the Book of the Dead.

-Round the middle of the eighties, the musician plays as first guitarist for the Canto General under the direction of Jean Golgevit.
-In 1987, he signs a contract licence with WEA.
-He releases his first solo recording, Atout Cœur, a 45 rpm vinyl record.
-Pierre Estève becomes one of the major artists in his record company which leads him to make a few TV appearances.
-Feeling completely alien to the universe of television broadcasting, he develops an interest in writing soundtracks for the silver screen and, fulfilling a desire for autonomy, starts writing the soundtrack to various commercials and promotional spots as from 1989.
+Around the middle of the eighties, the musician played as the first guitarist for the Canto General under the direction of Jean Golgevit.
+In 1987, he signed a contract license with WEA.
+He released his first solo recording, Atout Cœur, a 45 rpm vinyl record.
+Pierre Estève became one of the major artists in his record company which led him to make a few TV appearances.
+Feeling completely alien to the universe of television broadcasting, he developed an interest in writing soundtracks for the silver screen and, fulfilling a desire for autonomy, started writing the soundtrack to various commercials and promotional spots beginning in 1989.

-In 1992 he records a first collaborative album for Radio France, under the name of Gloobi doo-wap.
-Not released for sale, the record and the tracks therein are aimed at being used as musical illustrations for the radio stations in the group.
+In 1992 he recorded the first collaborative album for Radio France, under the name of Gloobi Doo-wap.
+Not released for sale, the record and the tracks therein were aimed at being used as musical illustrations for the radio stations in the group.
 During that period, he also writes new songs and develops several rock projects.
-The various orders which he delivers enable him to acquire a recording studio.
+The various orders which he delivered enabled him to acquire a recording studio.